Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 The normal Tunnelblick build process only builds the third-party software (OpenVPN, OpenSSL, LZO, Sparkle, pkcs11-helper, and tuntap) **once**, using third_party/Makefile.
 Subsequent builds normally skip this, and build only the Tunnelblick code.
+This is done because building the third-party software takes a long time (tens of minutes, even on a fast computer), and because most debugging is done on Tunnelblick, not the third-party programs.

 Unlike the usual "Make" procedure, the third_party/Makefile creates special "built-xxx" files to indicate that each of the components has